Vinit-source/Programming-for-problem-solving/P3 - Conditional operator.md

-## Write a Program to Demonstrate the Use of Conditional Expressions and Explain the Order of Evaluation
+## Write a Program to Demonstrate the Use of Conditional operator and Explain the Order of Evaluation

 ### Aim

-To write a C program that uses conditional expressions (ternary operator) to solve a simple problem and to explain the order of evaluation of the expressions involved.
+To write a C program that uses conditional operator (ternary operator) to solve a simple problem and to explain the order of evaluation of the expressions involved.

 ### Example Problem